jukibom/audica-mod-starter-template/README.md

 Open the main `AudicaModding.sln` and browse to `Main.cs`.
 You'll see it's setup to log out when you press T on the keyboard.
 Run a build and you should see a new dll file matching the name provided in the get-started script appear in both the local `bin/[Release | Debug]/` and `Audica/Mods` folder.

-With MelonMod installed (see discord below), add `--melonloader.console` to audica's launch options in steam or however you're loading Audica.exe and a debug console should spawn along with Audica.
+With MelonMod installed, add `--melonloader.console` to audica's launch options in steam or however you're loading Audica.exe and a debug console should spawn along with Audica.
 If everything's working, pressing T should log out a message!

 ## Next Steps